Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/img_6574.jpg)

 * Incorporated Nasturtium and Marigold into each bed, not only do they add aesthetics but a natural pest control for aphids, beetles, and whitefly.
-* Managed to add herbs to each bed
+* Managed to interplant herbs to each bed based on the benefits: apparently, basil protects tomatoes from pests and taste better when they grow together.
+Dill will help cucumbers by attracting predatory insects.
 * Reserved an area for the flower border, to grow some bee-friendly flowers to attract pollinators for better pollination and crop yield: A key element to a veggie garden.
 In addition, bees are losing their habitat so another great way and another reason to add a flower border to your veggie patch.
 We also bought a bee and insect house to provide them with shelter.

 ![](/assets/flowerborder.jpg)